SixdegreeLab/MasteringChainAnalytics/en/ch09/ch09-useful-queries-part1.md

 ## SixdegreeLab introduction

-SixdegreeLab([@SixdegreeLab](https://twitter.com/sixdegreelab))is a professional on-chain data team dedicated to providing accurate on-chain data charts, analysis, and insights to users.
-Our mission is to popularize on-chain data analysis and foster a community of on-chain data analysts.
+SixdegreeLab([@SixdegreeLab](https://twitter.com/sixdegreelab))is a professional Onchain data team dedicated to providing accurate Onchain data charts, analysis, and insights to users.
+Our mission is to popularize Onchain data analysis and foster a community of Onchain data analysts.
 Through community building, tutorial writing, and other initiatives, we aim to cultivate talents who can contribute valuable analytical content and drive the construction of a data layer for the blockchain community, nurturing talents for the future of blockchain data applications.

 Feel free to visit[SixdegreeLab's Dune homepage](https://dune.com/sixdegree).